The Safari Zone: A Kangaskhan Collection

 Origin: Japan

 These are printed on a very thin paper reminiscent of color newsprint or magazine paper.
 The reverse side is some unrelated Japanese text, and the front side reads something like "Let's learn with Pokémon!" and features a word, its definition, and relates it to Kangaskhan somehow.
-The first clipping is for the word "nurture", and the second is for... something that translates directly to "tiger cub" and apparently means to fiercely protect something.
-Like a Kangaskhan protects its baby!
+The first clipping is for the word "nurture", and the second is for... something that translates directly to "tiger cub", I suppose a figure of speech, that means to fiercely protect something.
+Much like a Kangaskhan protects its baby!

 Picture